When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Limitations and Future Work

 \section{Limitations and Future Work}

 Like any qualitative and speculative study, our work has several limitations that should be acknowledged.
 First, our findings are based on six design fiction workshops with 23 participants.
 While this approach enabled us to surface rich imaginaries and relational concerns, the sample is not representative of all industries, organizational sizes, or cultural contexts.
 Second, our use of speculative design elicited visions of possibilities and risks rather than documenting actual deployments.
 This allowed participants to reflect openly without being constrained by current technological limits, but it also means that their narratives may differ from how Manager Clone Agents are eventually integrated in practice.
 Third, our focus was primarily on managers and workers situated within formal organizations.
 Other stakeholders, such as HR professionals, policymakers, or AI developers, are likely to shape how Manager Clone Agents are designed and governed.
-Expanding the scope to include these perspectives would enrich understanding of the broader ecosystem in which Manager Clone Agents operate. at they enhance rather than erode the relational and cultural foundations of work.
+Expanding the scope to include these perspectives would enrich understanding of the broader ecosystem in which Manager Clone Agents operate.
+Fourth, our study's scope limits our ability to fully operationalize these principles into concrete artifact-level mechanisms without deeper engagement with workers' lived experiences of power asymmetries.
+Similarly, the difficulty participants faced in imagining structural alternatives to existing hierarchies within mixed manager-worker workshops is notable.
+Future work could explicitly target these gaps through workers-only speculative sessions and participatory design focused on the practical mechanics of contestation and control.